matt9527-marist/MyObsidianNotes/Machine Learning/013 Neural Networks.md

 ![[Pasted image 20251110175855.png]]
 This is the computation for one observation that is passing through and being backpropagated.
 This is to give us an idea of how complicated things can become.

+These derivations are computed in iterations using Keras and Tenso